 Step 1.
 Double click on the Edge shortcut to launch the browser.

 Step 2.
 Once the browser is launched, click on the three dots in the top-right corner.

 Step 3.
 From the drop-down menu, locate and select Settings.

 Step 4.
-A new settings tab will open and locate Privacy and Services on the left side menu.
+A new settings tab will open and locate Privacy, search and services on the left side menu.